 The good news is that no matter what Advantage plan you buy, you will at the very least still receive the same benefits you would be getting from Original Medicare.
 Your private insurer cannot take those away from you, because they are protected by federal law.
 Additionally, you may receive other benefits such as vision or dental if your insurer offers them at a price you can afford.
 Unfortunately, the low costs of such plans come from your insurance company working with a small number of doctors within a limited network.
 So you may be getting additional coverage at a potentially lower cost, but many Medicare Advantage beneficiaries end up losing their preferred doctors as a result.

 Also, for clarification purposes: an HMO plan stands for “Health Maintenance Organization”, and a PPO plan is short for “Preferred Provider Organization”.
-The following PPO and HMO plans are available near you.

 The Real Differences between Medicare Advantage and Medigap